yracine/device-type.myneurio/readme.md

 https://graph.api.smartthings.com/api/token/

 f) click on Create App/Update App at the bottom

+g) Take note of the client id and the client secret appearing on screen

 ******************************************************************************************
 2) Create a new device type (My Neurio Device) for your sensor(s)